CoreMedia/coremedia-globallink-connect-integration/website/dev/repository/documentation.md

 - No need to cherry-pick documentation fixes across multiple branches
 - Clear separation between code releases and documentation maintenance
 - Consistent documentation experience across all deployed versions

+:::info

+The future is yet to be designed.
+The more versions we ship, the more complex the documentation will get.
+The suggestion is to archive not maintained versions later, like not only removing the corresponding `release/*` branch, but also removing the versioned documentation.
+For now, refer to the official Docusaurus documentation, how to proceed with this scenario (and think about updating this documentation).